TianyiYe98/TianyiYe98/_pages/about.md

   - /about.html
 ---

 I am a second year MSE student in [Department of Biomedical Engineering](https://www.bme.jhu.edu/) at [Johns Hopkins University](https://www.jhu.edu/) working with [Prof. Ji Yi](https://www.yilab.org/).
-Currently, my current work focuses on denoising and segmentation for visible light oct images using deep learning methods.
+Currently, my research focuses on denoising and segmentation for visible light oct images using deep learning methods.

 Previously, I was a research assistant at SJTU and Tsinghua University, where my research focused on unsupervised sparse-view artifacts reduction in CT images based on CycleGAN and auto-encoder-based deepfake for Parkinson's diagnosis, respectively.
 See some visualization at [Portfolio](https://tianyiye98.github.io/page/portfolio/).